Uncovering the Fractal Nature of Water Vapor Distribution above the Surface of the Earth: Conclusions

 In this work we have sought to unravel the underlying fractal nature of the distribution of water vapor above the Earth.
 We have obtained data from the TERRA MODIS dataset and processed it using python v3.9.
 Clustering and numerical calculations were performed using author-designed algorithms.

 We first investigated the variation of fractal dimension of the dataset as a function of the resolution of the data at resolutions of $180\times 360$ pixels and $360\times 720$ pixels for the year 2021.
 We found that the fractal dimension of the vapor distribution as a function of vapor percentile remained universal with values between $1$ and $2$ for both resolutions for all months except January.
+We examined the potential multi-fractal behavior of our data using the box-counting method to estimate the generalized dimension.
+Our results indicate that our data is indeed representative of a multi-fractal which satisfies scale invariance at the resolutions examined.
 The anomalous result for January 2021 was attributed to some inconsitency in constructing the dataset.
-Further, the scaled number of clusters as a function of vapor percentile was plotted, and we found percolation to occur at $V_{thres} = 30\%$.
+Further, the scaled number of clusters as a function of vapor percentile was plotted, and we found percolation to occur at $V_{thres} = 55\%$ and at $p_c=0.1$, the latter of which ruled out the 2D Bernoulli class of transitions.
 This observation was further supported by the results of plotting the scaled maximum cluster size versus vapor percentile.
 Both sets of representations showed an identical overlap between the data for both resolutions, further confirming the universality of the fractal structure as a function of resolution.
 We then determined the scaling exponent for this data distribution based on Korcak's law and found our numerical analysis to be in agreement with it.
 The quality of our fit was tested using the Kolmogorov-Smirnov statistic which approached unity, with a p-value of zero.
 This confirmed the excellent quality of our fit function and parameters.